Buy Breakdown Cover

 Cartoon Car

-A few decades ago, any car with the word ‘TURBO’ emblazoned upon its rump signified something rather special.
+A few decades ago, any car with the word ‘TURBO’ emblazoned upon its rump signified something special.
 The eclectic mix of performance and prestige translated into instant envy, especially within the cut-and-thrust world of a typical 1980’s corporate car park.
-These days, almost every diesel car is fitted with at least one turbocharger and many drivers are even unaware of its existence, until failure brings forth a sizable repair bill.

-It was most dramatic but, to protect your turbocharger against premature failure, follow these simple driving tips:
+To protect your turbocharger against premature failure, follow these simple driving tips:

 Try not to race your engine

-Don't operate until warmed up
+Do not operate until warmed up

 Check your oil regularly